How to revive or restore Mac firmware

 1. The restored Mac shows a spinning globe as it starts up from macOS Recovery over the internet.
 Choose your language when asked.

-2. If asked, enter the Apple ID and password previously used with this Mac.
+2. If asked, sign in to the Apple Account previously used with this Mac.
 Then click Exit to Recovery.

 3. When you see the list of utilities in Recovery, choose the option to install or reinstall macOS.